MihaiS1988/Horiseon-code-refactoring/README.md

 The following changes have been added to the code:

 * Most of the div tags have been replaced with semantic HTML elements
-* Images now have a alt attribute to describe the images when these cannot load
+* Images now have a alt attribute to describe the images when these cannot be loaded
 * Navigation of the Webpage have been now changed with nav tags
 * The title is also now updated to show the appropriate name
 * List items now have classes added in order to have a more appropriate CSS selector name